MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

     </tbody>
 </table>

-### 7.1.2.
-Response pagination

-A response to retrieve a list of results (e.g. `GET /faultManagementJob`) can be paginated.
-The Buyer/Client can specify the following query attributes related to pagination:

-- `limit` - number of expected list items
-- `offset` - offset of the first element in the result list

-The filtering and pagination attributes must be specified in URI query format [RFC3986](#8-references).The Seller/Server returns a list of elements that comply with the requested `limit`.
-If the requested `limit` is higher than the supported list size the smaller list result is returned.
-In that case, the size of the result is returned in the header attribute `X-Result-Count`.
-The Seller can indicate that there are additional results available using:

-- `X-Total-Count` header attribute with the total number of available results
-- `X-Pagination-Throttled` header set to `true`

-**[R82]** Seller **MUST** use either `X-Total-Count` or `X-Pagination-Throttled` to indicate that the page was truncated and additional results are available.

 ## 7.2.
 Management API Data model

 Figure 37 presents the full Fault Management data model.
 The data types,